SAP-archive/docs/concepts/nlp_lexic/language.md

     </tbody>
 </table>

 To enable users to speak different languages with your bot, add the desired languages for each intent on the **Train** tab and create expressions in those languages.
-(For advanced level languages, remember that Recast.AI suggests additional expressions for each expression you add, so you can add expressions quickly and easily to an intent.)
+(For advanced level languages, remember that SAP Conversational AI suggests additional expressions for each expression you add, so you can add expressions quickly and easily to an intent.)

-Recast.AI automatically detects the input language.
+SAP Conversational AI automatically detects the input language.
 For advanced and standard level languages, this lets you adapt your answers.

 After the language has been detected, the following rules apply:
 * If you have expressions in that language, it is used for processing.